November 13th, 2018 Last Updated on: January 20th, 2022

-If you aren't following me on Instagram already you definitely should if only for this month!
-Every day this month in honor of Native American Heritage Month, I am dedicating time in my Instagram stories to learning about a Tribal nation.
+Every day this month in honor of Native American Heritage Month, we're dedicating time to learn about a Tribal nation.

 The Ojibwe are part of an Indigenous group of people known as Anishinaabeg.
 There are three Ojibwe nations in Minnesota, and extend up into First nations Canada.

 In Minnesota, there is the Leech Lake Band of Ojibwe, Red Lake Nation, White Earth Band of Ojibwe and the Mille Lacs Lake Band of Ojibwe.

 My niece and nephew are Mille Lacs Band, as well as other family.
 We always enjoy coming out to Mille Lacs to visit.

 Especially because they have this gigantic walleye fish statue next to the lake.
 My son enjoys that in particular.

 The term “Ojibwe” translates a few different ways into English.
 There is some dispute among people about the actual translation.
 Some say it means “Those who roast until it puckers.”
 In reference to fire curing moccasins to make them waterproof.

 Others say it means “Those who keep records.”
 Talking about how the Ojibwe would keep records on birchbark scrolls.

 Anyone who's from Minnesota can tell you that Ojibwe harvested wild rice is the best wild rice in the world.
 (Don't believe me?
 Go get some from Leech Lake!)

 The Ojibwe have harvested their rice in the same way for thousands of years.
 This tradition continues today and is careful passed down through the generations, and the rice is an integral part of meals.